Sian-Lee-SA/honeycomb-menu/README.md

 ```

 ## Templating
-`HCJS:` (aka HoneyComb JavaScript) must be declared at the start to signal that the string is to be run as javascript (remember to return your values!).
+All templatable properties will be parsed as [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), if you need full Javascript functionalities then `HCJS:` (aka HoneyComb JavaScript) must be declared at the start to signal that the string is to be run as javascript (remember to return your values!).
 Configs with variables defined can be accessed by the `variables` object along with the xypad data if using the feature.

 Templating is currently available for all `XYConfig:data` properties and some config options.
 Templating allows flexibility and provide values based on the xy pads positions or config options.